Collective Communication

 Objectives

-• Understand what collective communication is and its advantages
+Describe what is meant by collective communication, and its advantages

 The previous episode showed how to send data from one rank to another using point-to-point communication.
 If we wanted to send data from multiple ranks to a single rank to, for example, add up the value of a variable across multiple ranks, we have to manually loop over each rank to communicate the data.
 This type of communication, where multiple ranks talk to one another known as called collective communication.
 In the code example below, point-to-point communication is used to calculate the sum of the rank numbers - feel free to try it out!